TechDev40/DiceRollerFinal-challenge/README.md

 Introduction
 ------------

-DiceRollerFinal-challenge adds onto DiceRollerFinal with two dice that are rolled independently.
+DiceRollerFinal-challenge adds onto DiceRollerFinal with Six dice that are rolled independently.